Nicog03/etch-a-sketch/README.md

 ### Why was it made?

 This project was created, above everything else, with the intent of practicing the **CSS grid layout** and mainly the **DOM manipulation** capabilities of JavaScript.

+## How to use it?

+Well, it's pretty simple really:
+The published trough the usage of GitHub pages, so all that you need to do is click [here!](https://nicog03.github.io/etch-a-sketch/)